vegetable8/Overwatch/readme.md

 Simple network monitoring solution designed to be lightweight to run on 1 core, 1 GB RAM.

-The current state of this application is NOT meant to be ran in any production enviorment.
+The current state of this application is NOT meant to be ran in any production environment.
 Project listed on Github simply for change tracking.

 # v1.x Roadmap